SeriousOldMan/Simulator-Controller/Documentation/Constants Reference.md

 ***

 ## Global Configuration Map ([Constants.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Constants.ahk))
-One global configuration map exists for simulator controller, which define the capabilities, the controller mapping and the configuration of all active plugins.
+One global configuration map exists for Simulator Controller, which define the capabilities, the controller mapping and the configuration of all active plugins.

 #### *kSimulatorConfiguration*
-The global configuration map.
-This map is read from *kSimulatorConfigurationFile* and the content is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+The global configuration map, which is read from *kSimulatorConfigurationFile*.
+The content is fully maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 ***

 ## Log Levels ([Constants.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Constants.ahk))
+See the dcoumentation about [Debugging & Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) for more information.

 #### *kLogInfo, kLogWarn, kLogCritical, kLogOff*
 Define the various log levels used by the logging functions.
-See [Debugging and Logging](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Functions-Reference#debugging-and-logging-functionsahk) for more information.
+These are numerical values where *kLogInfo* < *kLogWarn* < *kLogCritical* < *kLogOff*.

 ***

 ## Controller Function Types ([Constants.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Constants.ahk))
-Used to identify the different types of controller functions in a configuration map.
+Used to identify the different types of hardware controller functions in a configuration map.
 See the subclasses of [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk) for reference.

 #### *k1WayToggleType, k2WayToggleType, kButtonType, kDialType, kCustomType*
 All currently defined controller function types.